nickcharlton/site/_posts/2021-03-08-drafts-action-bar-workflow.md

 Outside of just being an excellent editor for notes, the real power of Drafts is in _Actions_.
 I use very few in practice, but the ones I have, I find myself using a lot.
-After having this workflow for a year, I've finally gotten a good idea of do and made the _Actions Bar_ reflect it.
+After having this workflow for a year, I've finally gotten a good idea of what to do and made the _Actions Bar_ reflect it.

 I started by creating a new group — I just called mine "Default" as it was the first appropriate word that came to mind — and then moved the most common set